wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 ![](@attachment/Clipboard_2020-02-24-19-07-41.png)

-We get zero!
-Why is that?
-If you try running it from your console like so, you get a value of 600 back.
-Why?
+However, if you copy and paste that in the console and run it, you get a value of 600 back.

 ![](@attachment/Clipboard_2020-02-24-19-08-05.png)

-It is zero when we console log it in the javascript file, but in the terminal it is 600.
+Why is it zero when we log it from the javascript file, but running the code in the console returns 600?

 This is a problem that you frequently run into, which is that we have to wait for the image to actually be downloaded for us to know how large it is.

 This is a big problem when people were building slideshows.

-SO how to overcome this?
+How can you overcome this?
 One option is to add an event listener on the load event.

-What this should do is wait for all the images, resources, CSS, Javascript, anything that needs to be loaded to load before calling the function.
+What that will do is wait for all the images, resources, CSS, Javascript, and anything that needs to be loaded to load before calling the function.

 ```js
 window.addEventListener('load', function(){